abracadaniel22/transmog-collection/README.md

 This addon requires a modified mod-transmog version which can be found in this fork: https://github.com/abracadaniel22/mod-transmog .
 The modified version exposes a command that the addon uses to query the status of items.
 Follow the installation steps on the link.

+## Setup

+When requirements above are setup, just download the addon into the Interface/Addons folder.

+Turning off bag item overlay can be turned off and some other things can be setup by using the `/tc`.

 ## Screenshots

 ### Tooltip